A Classification of Genus 0 Modular Curves with Rational Points: Abelian Families of Twists

 Here $v$ is a variable that can be specialized at rational values.
 More precisely, we will take $v \in \Q \subseteq \Q \union \{\infty\} \subseteq \PP^1(\Q)$ for which $\pi$ is unramified at $v.$ The cocycle $\gamma$ gives a $K$-twist of $(\PP^1_{\Q},\pi)$ that has a rational point.
 Moreover, any $\Qab$-twist of $(\PP^1_{\Q},\pi)$ that has a rational point arises from such a $v \in \Q.$

 Given $v \in \Q$, we find the corresponding twist $(\PP^1_{\Q},\pi_{\calA,v})$ where we can take $\pi_{\calA,v} \in \Q(u).$

 We are going to limit our discussion to those subgroups $\calA$ that show up when $(\PP^1_{\Q},\pi)$ is a modular curve.
-As a remark, we point out that there are finite abelian subgroups of $\PGL_2(\Q)$ which do not show up in our context for example, cyclic group of order $6.$
+As a remark, we point out that there are finite abelian subgroups of $\PGL_2(\Q)$ which do not show up in our context for example, the cyclic group of order $6.$ Please see \cite{MR2681719} for more details on classification of finite subgroups of $\PGL_2(\Q).$

 For each $\calA$ we give the function $\pi$, a matrix $A$ and resulting $\pi_{\calA,v}.$

 \begin{itemize}

 \item $\mathbf{Case\ 0}$ For $\calA =\{(\begin{smallmatrix} 1 & 0 \\ 0 & 1 \end{smallmatrix})\}$, the function $\pi(T)=T.$ A matrix $A=(\begin{smallmatrix} 1 & 0 \\ 0 & 1 \end{smallmatrix}) $ and $\pi_{\calA,v}(u)=u.$